 The blend of vegetables gives the salad the perfect mixture of flavors and textures.
 The carrots and bell peppers bring a hint of sweetness, while the broccoli and cabbage add their brilliant earthy flavors, which is all balanced out with the brightness from the green onions.
 And then there’s the quinoa which makes the whole salad feel fluffy and light.

 But what makes this salad distinctly Thai-inspired is the wonderful dressing.
-A typical Pad Thai dressing is made with many ingredients that I simply don’t use in my own kitchen anymore – fish sauce, refined sugar, processed peanut butter and soy sauce being a few of them.
+A typical Pad Thai dressing is made with many ingredients that I simply don’t use in my own kitchen anymore – fish sauce, refined sugar, processed peanut butter, and soy sauce is a few of them.

 So instead of the traditional route, I went for a clean eating version and made a simple dressing that boasts a ton of flavor and brings this whole salad to life.
 And since I know many of you have peanut allergies, I chose to make a creamy almond butter dressing instead.